kevinkosterr/vue3-form-generator-docs/guide/customization/custom-components.md

 The base of every field component is the [`abstractField`](/guide/mixins/abstract-field) mixin.
 Thus, in order to create a custom component, you'll need to make use of the Options API.
+An example of a field that uses these methods can be found [here](https://github.com/kevinkosterr/vue3-form-generator/blob/master/src/fields/input/FieldSelect.vue).

 ## Creating your component
 To start creating your own field component, create a new Vue file and import the [`abstractField`](/guide/mixins/abstract-field) mixin like so: